surajshetty3416/otto/otto/lib/docs/model.md

 ### `is_model_available`

 Checks if a given model name is available in Otto LLM.
-This function checks if a model exists and is enabled in the Otto LLM system.
+Availablity depends on:

+1. _Otto LLM_ DocType entry is present for the model
+2. The enabled flag on _Otto LLM_ is set to true
+3. The provider's API key is configured in _Otto Settings_

 The check can be done either with exact matching or partial name matching.

 ```python
 def is_model_available(model: str, exact: bool = True) -> bool